MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal.md

-## Submit a DDoS service request to run a DDoS attack
+## Task 7: Submit a DDoS service request to run a DDoS attack

 1. Create an account with [BreakingPoint Cloud](https://breakingpoint.cloud/)